trizen/Compression-Util/README.md

 It takes a single parameter, `$data`, representing the data string to be compressed.

-The function returns three values: `$literals`, which is an array-ref of uncompressed bytes, `$indices`, which contains the indices of the back-references, and `$lengths`, which holds the lengths of the matched substrings.
+The function returns three values: `$literals`, which is an array-ref of uncompressed bytes, `$indices`, which contains the indices of the back-references, and `$lengths`, which holds the lengths of the matched sub-strings.

 A back-reference is returned only when it's beneficial (i.e.: when it may not inflate the data).
 Otherwise, the corresponding index and length are both set to `0`.